Ottomatic-Mike/Frigate-NVIDIA-detector-UNRAID/README.md

 ## The Story

-This guide exists because I mass two days mass nothing worked.
+This guide exists because I spent two days and nothing worked... right up until it did.

 I wanted a simple thing: GPU-accelerated object detection in Frigate on my Unraid server with an NVIDIA RTX 5060 Ti.
 Should be straightforward, right?
 The Frigate docs mention ONNX support for NVIDIA GPUs.
 Just configure a detector and go.